cowboy/battlelog-hacks/README.md

 _Note: If you were using the [original gist version](https://gist.github.com/1323950), uninstall that first.
 See the "What's a Userscript?" section of this document for more information about managing userscripts._

-Click [this userscript][userscript], then click Ok/Continue/Install in any browser confirmation dialogs that pop up.
+Anyways, **[to install, click this userscript][userscript]**, then click Ok/Continue/Install in any browser confirmation dialogs that pop up.
 Once installed, reload the Battlelog webpage.
 You should see a little blue message in the top left of Battlelog confirming that Battlelog Hacks has been loaded.

 ## What's a Userscript?